 “In his great poem on the Nature of Things, Lucretius saw no barrier between man and the rest of creation; he saw the nonhuman world as the matrix in which mankind is formed and nourished, to which we belong as the garnet belongs to the rock in which it crystallized, and to which we will return as the sunlit wave returns into the sea.”

 – Cheek by Jowl, Ursula K. Le Guin

-I still remember being surprised at being told that human beings were, in fact, animals.
-Since then, I have often wondered when and how my six-year old self learned so early on to forge that divide, to cleave the world neat into two.
-Was it a result of being born into a world of high-rises and concrete parks, where creature experiences came chiefly from books and cages and pieces of packaged meat?
-How different was my childhood compared with Childs’, who began The Animal Dialogues with his own early account:
+I still remember my surprise at being told that human beings were, in fact, animals.
+Since then, I have often wondered when and how my six-year old self learned to forge that divide and cleave the world into two.
+Was it a result of being born into a world of high-rises and concrete parks, where creature experiences came chiefly from books and cages and slabs of quartered meat?
+How different was my childhood compared with Childs’, who began The Animal Dialogues with his early account:

 “I was very young when I woke before dawn and grabbed the small knapsack beside the bed.
 In it I placed a spiral notepad, a sharpened pencil, a paper bag containing breakfast, and a heavy thrift-store tape recorder with grossly oversized buttons.
 I walked outside, through the neighbourhood, and at the edge of a field full of red-winged blackbirds, I took out the tape recorder.
 Their officious prattle lifted like shouts from the stock market floor.
 I pushed record and listened.”

 – The Animal Dialogues, p.1

 Childs grasped the human-animal connection early.
 I learned it late.
 But not too late.